AppleJin512/3rd-api-monitor/README.md

 - preprocess, a normal get request.
 - expected, to check if the response status is 200.
 - target, default discord channel.
+- ignore, when set to true, will not send message to target. default is false

 ## How to run it locally